nabil828/mern_demo/readme.md

 Also, notice that we are using now `res.sendFile()` instead of `res.send()` to send a whole html file.
 In `index.html`, we have built a simple form for the user to enter the city of interest.
 Once the user hit button, a POST request will be send to our server and will be caught by `app.post('/')`.
 Again, the argument `/` indicates that the POST request was originated from the root/home page.

 - Next, we need to parse the POST request using `body-parser` module.
-It allows use to use the property `req.body` to get the entered city name. copy the next lines at the begining of `server.js`:
+It allows us to use the property `req.body` to get the entered city name. copy the next lines at the begining of `server.js`:
 ```
 const bodyparser = require("body-parser");